- Do you have any materials to support holistic admissions practices?

 - Where can I sign up to become a GRE® score user?

 To begin receiving GRE score reports, sign up for a GRE institution code.
 Once you have the code, distribute it to your applicants through your usual means of communication.
 See Become a GRE Score User.

 - Where can I find the latest information and resources to help me and my colleagues learn more about the GRE® General Test?

 - Who can I contact to get the additional information I need before deciding to become a GRE score user?

 You can contact a GRE advisor by email at firstname.lastname@example.org or by phone at 1-609-683-2002.

 - What information should I be sharing with prospective applicants?

-The official GRE Advisor Kit is a one-stop place where you can view, download and print important information about the GRE tests for sharing with aspiring graduate and business school students, including everything they need to know about test registration, preparation, sending scores and more.
+The official GRE Advisor Kit is a one-stop place where you can view, download and print important information about the GRE tests for sharing with aspiring graduate, business and law school students, including everything they need to know about test registration, preparation, sending scores and more.
 You can also direct prospective applicants to our student website, TakeTheGRE.com, and encourage them to join our GRE communities on Facebook® or Weibo® and LinkedIn®.

 - What is the price of the GRE General Test?